-That's me, Golda Salamon, on the beach at the river Tisza, in Maramarossziget, in 1946.
-It's written on the back the 8th of October.
+This is me, Golda Salamon, on the beach at the river Tisza, here in Maramarossziget.

 We, the young used to go bathing to the Tisza or Iza rivers in the summer.

 I went to the Tisza to bath in swimsuit, back then there was a canal which is no longer there.